 DataDog, a NYC company launched 10 years ago, is now one of the major player that offer tools for companies to monitor their cloud computing activities.

 VMware has made a business of building solutions for on-premises datacenters.
 Can they continue their dominance in the era of the public cloud?

-How should Alpha Vantage organize and prepare itself for the seismic shift of digital transformation in the financial data industry?
+How should an entrepreneurial venture organize and prepare itself for the seismic shift of digital transformation in the financial data industry?

 E-commerce is one of the most significant trends in the digital transformation in the 21st century.
 From a massive e-commerce company such as Amazon in the US and Alibaba in China to a smaller local player like Shoppee, in Southeast […]

 NBCUniversal needs to make an investment in itself, not other digital entities, to go direct-to-consumer, positioning it to better capture changing viewership habits and make smarter content bets.